-How is Cognitive Sciences different from Psychology?
+How is Cognitive Sciences different from Psychological Sciences?
 Linguistics?
 Neuroscience?
 Philosophy?

 Cognitive Sciences is an interdisciplinary major that combines methods from multiple disciplines.
 It overlaps with all of these areas, but combines select portions of each of them to provide a more varied perspective.
 For more information, please refer to the Cognitive Sciences website.